 Why choose it:

-- Less pressure to save aggressively later.
+- Less pressure to save later.

-- Balance early saving with career enjoyment.
+- Balance early saving with job enjoyment.

-Example: At 35, you save $300,000, which grows to $1.5M by 60 without extra contributions.
+Example: At 35, save $300,000 that grows to $1.5M by 60 without extra contributions.

 Regular FIRE

-What it is: A middle ground between Fat FIRE vs Lean FIRE, supporting a comfy lifestyle without extremes.
-Typical spending is $40,000-$70,000, needing $1,000,000-$1,750,000.
+What it is: A middle ground between the two extremes, supporting a comfortable lifestyle without going all-in on frugality or luxury.
+Typical spending is $40,000–$70,000 with $1,000,000–$1,750,000 invested.

 You can blend strategies: